lolepezy/rpki-prover/DEVELOPER.md

 - The command for using `ghcid` is `ghcid --command="stack repl rpki-prover:lib rpki-prover:rpki-prover"`
   or `ghcid --command="stack repl rpki-prover:lib rpki-prover:test:rpki-prover-test" ` for the set of modules includsing tests.

-From time to time during `stack install ...` the following (up to line numbers) can happen
+From time to time during `stack install ...` the following (up to the line numbers) can happen
 ```
 rpki-prover> build (lib + exe)
 Preprocessing library for rpki-prover-0.1.0.0..